 • Place bacon in a medium-size, cold skillet set over medium heat.
 Cook the bacon just until it starts to crisp.
 Transfer bacon, leaving fat in the pan, to a paper towel-lined plate; set aside.

-• Pat pork chops dry with a paper towel and season with salt & pepper.
-After the bacon has cooked, place 3 chops in the same saucepan and cook until golden brown on both sides, about 2-3 minutes per side.
+• Place 3 chops in the pan that cooked the bacon and cook until golden brown on both sides, about 2-3 minutes per side.
 Transfer the chops to the slow-cooker and repeat the process with the remaining 3 pork chops.

-• Add onions, 1½ teaspoons brown sugar, ¼ cup water, 1-teaspoon salt and ½ teaspoon black pepper to the skillet.
-Scrape any browned bits off the bottom of the pan and cook (stirring often), over medium heat, until onions soften, about 6 minutes.
+• Add onions, 1½ tsp brown sugar, ¼ cup water, 1 tsp salt, and ½ tsp black pepper to the skillet.
+Scrape any browned bits off the bottom of the pan and cook (stirring often) over medium heat until onions soften, about 6 minutes.

 • Add garlic and thyme and cook an additional 30 seconds.